FarrukhKhan786a/splash/Capstone Project 24.1 Final/README.md

 #### Next step

-- Need to root cause and fix the issue which has been introduced after code optimzation which has results down number
+- Need to root cause and fix the issue which has been introduced after code optimzation which has resulted in lower accuracy